List of Texas hurricanes (1900–1949)

 The List of Texas hurricanes from 1900 to 1949 encompasses 47 tropical cyclones that affected the U.S. state of Texas.
 The season with the most storms to affect the state was the 1933 Atlantic hurricane season, when five storms affected Texas.
 Major storms during this period include the 1900 and 1915 Galveston hurricanes, the former which killed 8,000 to 12,000 people.
-Also one to mention merit was the 1943 Surprise Hurricane, when the weather bureau's information was censored and killing 19 people.
+Also one to merit mention was the 1943 Surprise Hurricane, when the weather bureau's information was censored.